cjdaly/cascadia/setup/README.md

 * If trying to overwrite a previous install with a fresh one (as is typical), need to override defaults related to disk partitioning and similar.
 Just blow the old stuff away and start fresh.
 * In the "Software selection" section, add the `OpenSSH server` option (assuming this is needed to login externally via ssh).

+At the end of the install, when prompted to reboot, pull the power and then remove the KVM and USB drive (leaving just ethernet connected).

 ### initial UpBoard system configuration